znezniV/znezniv.github.io/_posts/2018-10-01-Sweet-Dreams-Are-Made-Of-This.md

 ---
 layout: post
-title:  Two Years Reflection
+title:  Sweet Dreams are Made of This
 date:   2018-10-01 9:00:56 +0100
 categories: ZHdK Blog
-permalink: two-years-reflection
+permalink: sweet-dreams-are-made-of-this
 desc: A reflection on the last two years in the Interaction Design course "Sweet Dreams are Made of This" at Zurich University of Arts.
 ---

+## Reflection / How did I change in two years
 In the theory module "Sweet Dreams are Made of This" in the Interaction Design course, we had the assignment to reflect on the last two years on our life.
 We had a few minutes in class to think about this and I will write it down a bit more in detail.

-## How did I change

 ### Gaining Independence
 The main thing that changed a lot is that in the last years I made big progress in being more independent.
 I actually rather name it as taking on responsibility because that's what I really do now.
 I moved out for the first time which changed a lot in my perspective.
 It's now fully on me to get something done and that also affects me in my study life.